posocap/ai_barter_experiment/README.md

 ## How to Run It

+Obtain an API key from https://platform.openai.com and store it in an environment variable called `OPENAI_API_KEY`.
 Clone this repo or download the .zip using the green button on the top-right of this screen.
 For example:

 ```bash
    git clone https://github.com/posocap/ai_barter_experiment.git